-- Warm a small amount of oil and squirt a couple drops into your ear.
+- Warm a small amount of vegetable oil and squirt a couple drops into your clogged ear.

-- You can let the oil take affect over night by sealing your ears with cotton swabs and rinsing your ears out in the morning.
+- You can let the oil take effect over night by sealing your ears with cotton swabs and rinsing your ears out in the morning.

-Tip: Best here is to use high quality organic vegetable oil.
+Tip: We recommend using high quality organic vegetable oil.
 This way you can ensure that no harmful substances make their way into your ears.
-The remedy only really calls for a couple drops of oil – it’s of course also fine to use whatever plant oil you have sitting around the kitchen.

-A steam bath is ideal for those looking for a quick and an easy remedy to clogged ears.
+A steam bath is ideal for those looking for a quick and an easy home remedy for clogged ears.